 You see, I have enough to worry about taking care of my own life.
-It is not that I am not concerned about others or want to listen but they must open the door as a general rule.
-If I am very close to someone; there may be an occasion that I “might” ask something personal but usually not even family.
+It is not that I am not concerned about others or want to listen, but they must open the door as a general rule.
+If I am very close to someone; there may be an occasion that I “might” ask something personal but usually not even in the family.

 Things that are Very Personal